“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 You need to look professional to prevent unnecessary pain and rejection.

-In this module, you will learn why we selected an LLC as well as the benefits it provides in the investing world.
+In this course module, you will learn why we selected an LLC as well as the benefits it provides in the investing world.

 Module 2 – Building your initial inventory